Champions League: Hope in defeat for Leverkusen as Juventus exploit quality gulf | DW | 12.12.2019

 Peter Bosz’s in-form side met a Juventus team who have far too much big-game experience to ever be concerned here.
 The game was decided by a single moment of quality with 15 minutes to go.
 Substitute Paulo Dybala’s injection of pace left Sven Bender in his wake, and Cristiano Ronaldo was left with a tap-in.
 BayArena fell silent, but for a pocket of rambunctious Juve fans stuffed into the away corner.
 Gonzalo Higuain thrashed in another in stoppage time, and the ball had barely hit the back of net before you could hear the sound of thousands of plastic seats tipping up.

 This was a night when Leverkusen were high on intensity and intent, and against lesser teams would have knocked in two or three, but against these wily old Champions League campaigners, something a little extra special was required.
-The man they often look to for inspiration, Kai Havertz, who could have scored on the stroke of half time if not for a brilliant last-ditch tackle by Merih Demiral, displayed an array of elegant touches and vision beyond his years, complimented by Moussa Diaby’s directness and eye for goal, which he showed when he crashed a thunderous shot against the post in the 11th minute, leaving his former teammate Gianluigi Buffon rooted to the spot.
+The man they often look to for inspiration, Kai Havertz, who could have scored on the stroke of half time if not for a brilliant last-ditch tackle by Merih Demiral, displayed an array of elegant touches and vision beyond his years.
+His assets were complimented by Moussa Diaby’s directness and eye for goal, which he showed when he rattled the post in the 11th minute, leaving his former teammate Gianluigi Buffon rooted to the spot.

 Diaby, a 20-year-old signed from Paris Saint-Germain in the close season, has proved the kind of acquisition that could make the difference for Leverkusen in Europe’s second tier competition.
 For all of Juventus’ experience, Diaby was the one player who had Danilo and Demiral on the back foot whenever he touched the ball.